Ebenezer-cloud/requirement-analysis/README.md

-# requirement-analysis
+# Requirement Analysis in Software Development
-A rpository that explains requirement analysis in web development.
+A repository that explains requirement analysis in web development.
+A lesson taught from ALX-PRO Front End Development.